-, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
-Each ADS will represent shares (or a right to receive shares) deposited with , as custodian for the depositary in Hong Kong.
-Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
+The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
+Each ADS will represent 15 ordinary shares (or a right to receive 15 ordinary shares) deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
+Each ADS will also represent any other securities, cash or other property that may be held by the depositary.
 The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
-The depositary's office at which the ADSs will be administered is located at . 's principal executive office is located at .
+The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.

-You may hold ADSs either (A) directly (i) by having an American Depositary Receipt, also referred to as an ADR, which is a certificate evidencing a specific number of ADSs, registered in your name, or (ii) by having uncertificated ADSs registered in your name, or (B) indirectly by holding a security entitlement in ADSs through your broker or other financial institution that is a direct or indirect participant in the Depository Trust Company, also called DTC.
+You may hold ADSs either (A) directly (i) by having an American Depositary Receipt, also referred to as an ADR, which is a certificate evidencing a specific number of ADSs, registered in your name, or (ii) by having uncertificated ADSs registered in your name, or (B) indirectly by holding a security entitlement in ADSs through your broker or other financial institution that is a direct or indirect participant in The Depository Trust Company, also called DTC.
 If you hold ADSs directly, you are a registered ADS holder, also referred to as an ADS holder.
 This description assumes you are an ADS holder.
 If you hold the ADSs indirectly, you must rely on the procedures of your broker or other financial institution to assert the rights of ADS holders described in this section.
 You should consult with your broker or financial institution to find out what those procedures are.